nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

     process transaction
 ```

 ### 3.6.
-Signature and payload verification
+Signature and transaction content verification

-Before interpreting a transaction's payload the JWS' signature MUST be validated.
+Before interpreting a transaction's content the JWS' signature MUST be validated.
 When **kid** is used to specify the signing key and the system knows additional usage restrictions \(e.g. the key is valid from X to Y, to be checked against **sigt**\), the system MUST assert the usage is compliant.

-Furthermore, since the payload is detached from the transaction itself and referred to by hash, the payload MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved payload is actually the expected payload.
+Furthermore, since the transaction content is detached from the transaction itself and referred to by hash, the transaction content MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved transaction content is actually the expected transaction content.

 ## 4. Example